ogdenpm/intel80tools/readme.txt

 		would do differently in a future version.
 		Note it currently maps isis drives differently from the other tools.
 Note the 10-Dec-2017 comment above.

+  plm80c/*.* this is a newer port of plm80 v4.1 to C. This is the one I am
+        adding commentary to as I understand the compiler internals.

 itools/*/*.*	the various isis tools each set specified under a sub
 		directory of the format tool_version.
 Tools include